8 “Tried and True” Retailing Tips for Salons

 If you’re still uncomfortable retailing, we suggest starting off by trying to sell a product to your friend or another stylist in the salon.
 Have them give you objections to the products, so when a client actually does this, you’re prepared with an insightful and professional response.

+Try product flashcards!
 Other than using the product, the best way to educate yourself is to put your knowledge to the test.
 Try remembering unique facts about each item you sell.
-The more you know about your products, the better able you are to make recommendations based off client concerns and needs.
+The more you know about your products, the better able you are to make recommendations based on client concerns and needs.